From Actor to Canister

 The actor at the beginning of this chapter is deployed using Motoko Playground.
 To repeat the deployment for yourself, open the this link and do the following:

-2. Check the Motoko actor code from this chapter
+file in the left side of the window - Check the Motoko actor code from this chapter

-3. Click the blue Deploy button
+- Click the blue

-4. In the popup window choose Install
+button - In the popup window choose

-The deployment steps will now take place and you can follow the process in the output log.
+The deployment steps will now take place and you can follow the process in the output log

 Calling the actor from Motoko Playground

 After the successful deployment of the actor in a new canister, we can now call our public function from the browser.
-On the right hand side of the window, there is a Candid UI with the name of our function hello and a button QUERY.
-Clicking the button returns the return value of our function to the browser window.
+On the right hand side of the window, there is a Candid UI

 The next chapter will explain what is actually happening when you interact with a canister from a browser.